-Nothing beats the enticing aroma of roast chicken, and these free-range birds are the best we’ve found – succulent and full of good old-fashioned flavour.
+Nothing beats the enticing aroma of roast chicken, and these Whole Free-Range Chickens are the best we’ve found – succulent and full of good old-fashioned flavour.
 The birds spend their days foraging in grassy fields, growing slowly and naturally to full maturity so they’re a generous size and there’s plenty of rich-tasting breast and leg meat to go round.
 Better still, they develop a good layer of fat in the skin, which really boosts the flavour and helps baste the bird as it cooks.
 We reckon you really can taste the difference.
 See below for our roasting timings and tips.

 How to roast your bird

 It’s hard to go wrong when roasting chicken: simply sprinkling it with salt and pepper and popping it in the oven for the requisite time will satisfy all comers and fill your kitchen with irresistible aromas.
 That said, we’ve developed our own method of roasting chicken that imbues the meat with a fresh, herby flavour and guarantees the breast is always juicily succulent.

 - Like all meats, starting your chicken at room temperature will ensure it cooks evenly, so take it out of the fridge about half an hour before you’re ready to begin cooking.

 - Never wash chicken: bacteria that can cause food poisoning exist naturally on the meat and can easily be splashed on to your kitchen work tops.
 Rest assured the bacteria will be killed off when it’s properly cooked.
 Do ALWAYS wash your hands thoroughly with soap and hot water after handling raw poultry.

 - Preheat the oven to 220˚C/fan 200˚C/gas 7*.